Zlatov/lab/linux/all.md

 ### Shutter (PrintScreen as PicPick)

-#### Settings

 * Set to run this application with the system.
-* Customize hotkey printskrin to run the application in selection screen area mode:
+* Customize hotkey printskrin to run the application in selection screen area mode.

 ### pv (Pipe Viewer)